-If you have any questions about reporting ancillary activities or would like to find out what ancillary activities are, then please check to see if your question is included in the FAQ.
+If you have any questions about reporting ancillary activities or would like to find out what ancillary activities are, then please check to see if your question is included in the FAQ below.

 This translation is meant as a service to non-Dutch speaking employees of the UT.
 However, in case of a difference of interpretation, these translations cannot be used for legal purposes.
 In those cases the Dutch text is binding.